HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- A general workflow for designing a light microscopy experiment could include:
+- A general workflow for designing a light microscopy experiment should include:
   - Define your research question
   - Define what you need to observe to answer that question
   - Define what you need to measure to answer that question